 Never rush to click on a link or publish a post.
 There’s nothing more urgent than our online security.

 Avoiding online threats is often stressful, but there are many resources to assist you.
-Whenever you discover yourself in an exceedingly situation where you’re unsure or suspicious, depend on the expertise of those you trust – friends, parents, teachers, or perhaps a technology partner.
+Whenever you discover yourself in an exceeding situation where you’re unsure or suspicious, depend on the expertise of those you trust – friends, parents, teachers, or perhaps a technology partner.

 If you like the content, we would appreciate your support by buying us a coffee.
 Thank you so much for your visit and support.